 When to get help

 This article is general information, not legal advice.
-Landlord-tenant law changes, and the rules can differ depending on whether your county is covered by URLTA.
+Landlord-tenant law changes, and the rules differ depending on whether your county is covered by URLTA.
 Confirm the current Tennessee requirements or consult a Tennessee attorney before acting on anything here.

 Frequently asked questions